 Jo Acharya | January 19, 2022

 If you follow us on Facebook or Instagram you’ll know that my book Refresh was released at last on January 5th!
-You can buy it from all the usual places, including Amazon, Eden and Waterstones.
-And of course you can still buy signed copies directly from us in our store, which will come with a free Valley of Springs bookmark.
+You can buy it from all the usual places, including Amazon (affiliate link), Eden and Waterstones.
+And of course you can still buy signed copies directly from us in our store.

 To celebrate the release of ‘Refresh’ I’ve been touring the blogs of some other authors and bloggers, so here is a quick roundup if you missed it.